phelipetls/blog/content/posts/introduction-to-ansible/index.md

 Ansible uses [Jinja2
 tests](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tests.html#playbooks-tests)
 for conditional logic, i.e. expressions that must evaluate to a Boolean.
-The syntax for tests is different than filter syntax:
+The syntax for tests is slightly different than the filter syntax:

 ```yaml {hl_lines=[7]}
 vars: